 I have long admired Sandburg’s poems but the last time we visited, I learned so much about the man that I had never known before:

 - He won three Pulitzer Prizes, two for poetry and one for Abraham Lincoln; The War Years, his biography of Abraham Lincoln (1940).

-- He was the first white man to be honored by the NAACP with their Silver Plaque Award as a “major prophet of civil rights in our time.”
+- He was honored by the NAACP with their Silver Plaque Award as a “major prophet of civil rights in our time.”